-'''

 curl_easy_setopt(easyhandle, CURLOPT_WRITEFUNCTION, write_data);

-'''

-You can control what data your callback function gets in the fourth argument by setting another property:
+You can control what data your function get in the forth argument by setting another property:

-'''

 curl_easy_setopt(easyhandle, CURLOPT_WRITEDATA, &internal_struct);

-'''

-Using that property, you can easily pass local data between your application and the function that gets invoked by libcurl itself won't touch the data you pass with CURLOPT\WRITEDATA.
+Using that property, you can easily pass local data between your application and the function that gets invoked by libcurl. libcurl itself won't touch the data you pass with CURLOPT_WRITEDATA.

-libcurl offers its own default internal callback that will take care of the data if you don't set the callback with CURLOPT\WRITEFUNCTION.
+libcurl offers its own default internal callback that'll take care of the data if you don't set the callback with CURLOPT_WRITEFUNCTION.
 It will then simply output the received data to stdout.
-You can have the default callback write the data to a different file handle by passing a 'FILE \' to a file opened for writing with the CURLOPT\WRITEDATA option.
+You can have the default callback write the data to a different file handle by passing a 'FILE ' to a file opened for writing with the CURLOPT_WRITEDATA option.

 Now, we need to take a step back and have a deep breath.
-Here's one of those rare platform-dependent nit-picks.
+Here's one of those rare platform-dependent nitpicks.
 Did you spot it?
 On some platforms[2], libcurl won't be able to operate on files opened by the program.
-Thus, if you use the default callback and pass in an open file with CURLOPT\WRITEDATA, it will crash.
+Thus, if you use the default callback and pass in an open file with CURLOPT_WRITEDATA, it will crash.
 You should therefore avoid this to make your program run fine virtually everywhere.

-(CURLOPT\WRITEDATA was formerly known as CURLOPT\FILE.
+(CURLOPT_WRITEDATA was formerly known as CURLOPT_FILE.
 Both names still work and do the same thing).

-If you're using libcurl as a win32 DLL, you MUST use the CURLOPT\WRITEFUNCTION if you set CURLOPT\WRITEDATA - or you will experience crashes.
+If you're using libcurl as a win32 DLL, you MUST use the CURLOPT_WRITEFUNCTION if you set CURLOPT_WRITEDATA - or you will experience crashes.